ha-anna/ha-anna.github.io/Scrimba_Projects/Roleplaying_game/README.md

-# Role-playing Game - The Game of Cats
+# Role-playing Game - The Game of Cats [21 May 2022]

 This is a role-playing game in which you, Wizard of Cats, are up against great villains: Captain Cat, Wild West Catboy, and Cleopawtra.
 Each roll of the dice equals the damage received and given.
 Try your best to be victorious.